Mikeypilk/Qt-Vmf-Parser/README.md

-# WorldEditor
+# Vmf parser
-A 3D World Editor made with Qt
+A hammer editor clone that can parse and display a vmf file, unefficiently :)